 In seasons when it’s too cold to be outside, bring the outdoors in.
 Create reading nooks and provide seating in natural light by a window.
 Add live plants or a green wall in common spaces and include information like what each plant is and other fun facts.
 Ask residents to care for plants themselves.

-You can add an aviary to your common room to offer bird watching to residents indoors.
-Animals can help keep your residents mentally and emotionally healthy.
+You can add an aviary to a common room to offer bird watching to residents indoors.
+Animals can help keep residents mentally and emotionally healthy.
 Studies show that pets calm anxiety and help stabilize intense emotions.
 Consider allowing residents to keep their own pets, or get a community pet.

 4. Form Resident Committees

 Empower residents to be decision makers for their environment by forming resident committees.
 Consider creating a café committee that helps select menu items.
-Other committees may be devoted to setting up volunteer opportunities, planning themed outdoor happy hours or running your library.
-Giving residents an active role allows them to contribute their time, talents and opinions; they will feel more connected to your community.
+Other committees may be devoted to setting up volunteer opportunities, planning themed outdoor happy hours or running the library.
+Giving residents an active role allows them to contribute their time, talents and opinions; they will feel more connected to their community.

 5. Engage Community Partners

 Get the outside community involved!
-Local artists and musicians, performing groups and creative instructors can bring meaningful engagement opportunities to your community.
-Consider inviting a volunteer yoga instructor to lead chair yoga for your residents who, especially after this last year, need to prioritize physical activity and movement in their wellness plan.
-Involving outside organizations can help you mix up your usual events and help residents create stronger bonds with the surrounding community.
+Local artists and musicians, performing groups and creative instructors can bring meaningful engagement opportunities to the community.
+Consider inviting a volunteer yoga instructor to lead chair yoga for residents who need to prioritize physical activity and movement in their wellness plan.
+Involving outside organizations can help to mix up usual events, creating stronger bonds with the surrounding community.

-The Bottom Line: Ways Design can Foster Memorable Experiences
+The Bottom Line: Design Can Foster Memorable Experiences

-Not ready to start your Senior Living interior design project just yet?
-Discover more Senior Living design trends.
+Not ready to start your technology design project just yet?
+Discover more Senior Living Design trends.